pingcap/docs/tidb-cloud/data-service-manage-data-app.md

 The newly created Data App is added to the top of the list.
 A default `untitled endpoint` is created for the new Data App.

 If you have connected your Data App to GitHub, check your selected directory on GitHub.
-If the configuration files of the Data App have been committed by `tidb-cloud-data-services`, it indicates that your Data App is connected to GitHub successfully.
+If the configuration files of the Data App have been committed by `tidb-cloud-data-service`, it indicates that your Data App is connected to GitHub successfully.
 For more information, see [Deploy Automatically with GitHub](/tidb-cloud/data-service-manage-github-integration.md).

 ## Modify a Data App